-Asset allocation describes the share of investments in specific assets. investments, or socially sustainable investments, where the Investment Manager has committed to invest a minimum of 50% of the Portfolio's NAV in sustainable investments.
+Asset allocation describes the share of investments in specific assets.

-• Instead, the Investment Manager has determined that it would be clearer to disclose a commitment to make investments in the range of 0% to 50%, for those two subcategories.
+- As such, there is no prioritisation of one category over the other.
+Investments in these assets is based on materiality which is unique to each individual investment.
+The investment process accommodates the combination of environmental and social objectives by allowing the Investment Manager the flexibility to allocate between these categories, based on availability and attractiveness of investment opportunities. - However, the Investment Manager believes that it would be potentially misleading to disclose "0%" commitment to the sub-categories of other environmentally sustainable investments, or socially sustainable investments, where the Investment Manager has committed to invest a minimum of 20% of the Portfolio's NAV in sustainable investments. - Instead, the Investment Manager has determined that it would be clearer to disclose a commitment to make investments in the range of 0% to 20%, for those two subcategories.